Zorakidd/Windows-Debloater/README.md

 A simple PowerShell script to remove unnecessary preinstalled Windows apps and bloatware.
 Ideal for users who want to clean up and speed up their system. ⚡ There are three versions:
-- The first is left with some daily apps I use like Notepad and Photos and A media player for Audio and Video (technecally you could use Photos)
+- The first keeps some daily apps I use, like Notepad, Photos, and a media player for audio and video (technically, you could use Photos).
-- The second is for Minecraft due to XBOX API in it.
+- The second is for Minecraft due to the Xbox API in it.
-- And the last is an all uninstall version, It will delete everythin exept the MicroSoft Store, because of some system componente dependancy
+- The last is an all-uninstall version; it deletes everything except the Microsoft Store because of some system component dependencies.

 ---